Coronavirus (COVID-19) impact on business aviation

 - American Samoa – Open.
 Quarantine on arrival required.
 All flights required to present negative PCR tests on arrival.

-- Cambodia – Allowing foreign nationals to enter in certain instances.
+- Cambodia – Allowing U.S. citizens and foreign nationals to enter.
 It requires a visa through an embassy or government avenue.
 It also requires medical insurance of $50,000USD and a medical certificate within 72 hours prior to departure.
 COVID test required on arrival.

 - China – The country is still only open to cargo/humanitarian and repatriation flights.